Mary Mugyenyi

-Mary Mugyenyi is a Ugandan politician and a representative in the parliament of East African Legislative Assembly.
-She is the former member of parliament of Nyabushozi County in Kiruhura District.
+Mary Mugyenyi is a Ugandan politician and a representative in the parliament of the East African Legislative Assembly.
+She is a former member of parliament for Nyabushozi County in Kiruhura District.
 She is a wife to the former Bank of Uganda executive director Joshua Mugyenyi.

 She holds a master's degree in education from Dalhousie University, Canada, and a bachelor's degree in politics and administration from Makerere University.

-She is the vice chairperson for Uganda Management Institute Council and a lecturer at Makerere University.
-She is also served as state minister for agriculture.
-She is the brain behind the Nshenyi Culture Village,a community-based tourism initiative based in Ntungamo District.
+She is the vice chairperson for the Uganda Management Institute Council and a lecturer at Makerere University.
+She has also served as state minister for agriculture.
+She is the brain behind the Nshenyi Culture Village, a community-based tourism initiative based in Ntungamo District.
 She is a one-of-a-kind person who believes that money is letting down the development of East African politics.

-In 2013, she and Makerere Staff honored her late husband and former political lecturer Joshua Baitwa Mugyenyi at Makerere University together with Ephraim Kamuntu.
+In 2013, she and Makerere staff honored her late husband and former political lecturer Joshua Baitwa Mugyenyi at Makerere University together with Ephraim Kamuntu.